 2017 was a big year for crowdfunding.
 The past 12 months saw many million dollar projects, such as Antonia Saint New York on Kickstarter and Sonic Soak on Indiegogo.
 Kickstarter celebrated its eighth birthday, surpassed $3 billion in pledges, introduced Commissions, relaunched Drip, celebrated past creators with Kickstarter Gold, and much more.
 Indiegogo introduced new resources such as Indiegogo for Entrepreneurs, launched the Indiegogo marketplace, anounced initial coin offerings and blockchain investments, and overall made the platform even more useful for a variety of entrepreneurs.

 So, what will 2018 look like?
-Eight of our crowdfunding experts weighed in with their predictions.
+Eight of our experts weighed in with their crowdfunding predictions for 2018!

 Roy Morejon, President